ImtiazChowdhury/templatesjs/README.md

 ```
 this will print `"18helloworldJS"`

+A loop will be performed which will start form `user[2]` and finish on `user[5]'.
+No whitespace will be added before or after the values.

-## How to specify format of output
+## format of output

 suppose that we want a for each loop through our array values
 using templatesjs it can be done like